mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## Development

 Sample files are included in `source`.
 These files are meant to be replaced.
-The only constraint is that there must be a `source/index.js` and `source/index.html` file.
+The only constraint is that there must be a `source/index.js` file.
 Place all other files  inside `source` (nested sub-directories allowed).

 `npm run start` to start the dev-server and view site at: `http://localhost:8080`.
 As files are edited in `source` the browser will update.